 HOUSES, SHIRTS & POINT SYSTEM

 In British schools, a longstanding tradition is the House system, which plays a vital role in fostering pastoral care and encouraging healthy competition among students.
-At KIS there are four Houses in both the primary and secondary levels.
+At KIS, there are four Houses at both the primary and secondary levels.
 The term “House” refers to a grouping of students, creating a sense of community and belonging.
 This structure not only enhances student support but also promotes teamwork and camaraderie as students participate in various activities and competitions throughout the academic year.

 Students are divided into four houses in Primary, named after different animals (Leopard Cat, Red Fox, Black Kite and Fin Whale)